Peptide Half-Life Tracking

 Each logged dose contributes less over time, and the total is the combined remainder from all previous entries.
 This is a bookkeeping model, not a lab measurement.

 With a repeated schedule, the curve may eventually settle into a pattern where each new peak and next trough are similar to the previous cycle.
-In simplified first-order models, this is often described as steady state.
+In simplified first-order models, this is described as steady state.
 Many educational references use about four to five half-lives as a rough time frame for approaching steady state, but real-world interpretation depends on the compound, person, formulation, and clinical context.

 5. Why Half-Life Tracking Helps